box-community/sample-document-skills/README.md

 * [Rossum invoice intelligence](rossum-invoice-intelligence) - Uses the [Rossum](https://rossum.ai/) API to automatically extract fields like amount, tax details, invoice ID, sender name and receiver name from invoices and attach them to the respective files as Skills Metadata Cards.

-**Note:** Box supports [the following document formats](https://community.box.com/t5/How-to-Guides-for-Managing/File-Types-and-Fonts-Supported-in-Box-Content-Preview/ta-p/327#Type_TextBased) to directly load and show in Box Preview.
-However some of the sample skills may support a subset or non-overlapping set of document formats given limitations on the machine learning service.
-You can always expand the file formats supported by your Skills by using the [BasicFormat](https://github.com/box/box-skills-kit-nodejs/tree/master/skills-kit-library#basic-format) functionality in Skills-kit library, which pulls over extracted text from text based documents on Box.

 ## What are Box Skills?

 Box Skills are web applications configured with Box Platform that performs custom processing for files uploaded to Box.
 Typically they link to a machine learning service that does the processing for the files.
 Your choice of machine learning service, in-house or external, would depend on your business case or that of your customers on Box.
 However, the audio, video, image and document sample Skills repositories in Box Community can provide some guidance or inspiration on what you can built upon or deployed as-is.